faroedev/faroe.dev/pages/concepts/sessions.md

 Note that the expiration is not hard-coded to individual sessions.
 Expiration timestamps are calculated using the current server configuration, and not based on the configuration when the session was created.

-## Caching
+## Session validation caching

-Sessions can be cached to reduce the load to storage.
-Sessions are not guaranteed to be immediately invalidated if caching is enabled.
+The server gets the current state of the user when validating sessions.
+You can enable caching to temporarily cache the user state (1-5 minutes) to reduce how often user checks are performed.
+See [`SessionConfigStruct.UserCacheExpiration`](https://pkg.go.dev/github.com/faroedev/faroe#SessionConfigStruct.UserCacheExpiration).